 You also want to store things in a way that is easily accessible if needed.
-For example, packing your bag in a waterproof way that allows you to pull things out quickly is a good idea.
+For example, packing your bag that allows you to pull things out quickly is a good idea.

 Leave some extra space in your kayak or your dry bag so that if you get caught in the rain, everything will be able to fit inside without causing damage.